 - Fake FEMA Endorsements.
 If a contractor claims to be endorsed or certified by the Federal Emergency Management Agency (FEMA) they are lying.
 FEMA does not certify or approve contractors.

 - Get it in writing.
-I cannot stress enough the importance of a written contract.
+Always obtain a written contract.
 Get everything in writing before work begins, and get multiple bids.
 Don’t assume the lowest bid is the best bid.

 - No full payments up front.
 No honest contractor will demand full payment up front.
 Make sure you’ve agreed to a payment schedule that requires the work to be completed BEFORE the contractor receives the full balance.
 Using a credit card can offer some protection against scams.